ryuk-pn/Trip.com-Persisted-Query-Analysis-and-SHA-256-Hash-Generation/README.md

 - **Skills Developed**: API interaction, network request analysis, cryptographic hashing.

 ## Files Included
-- `assignment.py`: Python script to generate and validate `sha256Hash`.
+- `Code snippet.py`: Python script to generate and validate `sha256Hash`.
-- `curl_command.txt`: Example cURL command used in the assignment.
 - `README.md`: Documentation providing an overview and instructions.

 ## How to Use